cloudmesh-community/book/chapters/container/docker-compose.md

 ## Docker Compose File Directives

+To use docker compose, you will need a file that contains specifications of the containers and their dependencies.
+We will demonstrate this concept with a simple example.

-Docker-compose file a yaml file with specific formats.
-Here shows an example to start a `redis` cache server, `postgresql` as a database server, and `vote`, `result`, `worker`, `visualizer` as either the frontend or backend services.
+We are starting a `redis` cache server, a `postgresql` database server, and containers `vote`, `result`, `worker`, `visualizer` to provide frontend an backend services that interacte with the containers.

+After you have reviewed the yaml file, we will explain the different parts in more detail.

 ```yaml
 version: "3.7"